Deirdre18/dumpdinners-recipe-app/README.md

 Referred to this article for help understanding how to set secret key - [SECRET_KEY)(https://stackoverflow.com/questions/22463939/demystify-flask-app-secret-key)

-Referred to this article for understand how to store flask sessions in dictionary - [FLASK SESSIONS] (https://stackoverflow.com/questions/44625926/using-flask-session-to-store-dict)
+Referred to this article for understand how to store flask sessions in dictionary - [FLASK SESSIONS)(Referred to this article for help understanding how to set secret key - [SECRET_KEY)(https://stackoverflow.com/questions/22463939/demystify-flask-app-secret-key))

 To understand how Flask Login works, referred to this - [FLASK SESSIONS)(Referred to this article for help understanding how to set secret key - [FLASK LOGIN)(https://flask-login.readthedocs.io/en/latest/)